 Each program leading to the Bachelor of Arts degree requires the completion of a minor in addition to the major program.
 Students may fulfill the minor requirement with one or more minors of their own choosing.
 The minimum number of semester hours required for a minor is 15, at least 6 of which must be in courses numbered above 299.
 Minors are recorded on the permanent record.
-No course may be included in two minors or in a major and a minor (excluding General Education courses) unless the student is pursuing a Bachelor of Science degree.
+No course may be included in two minors or in a major and a minor (excluding General Education courses) unless the student is pursuing a Bachelor of Science or Bachelor of Social Work.
 In the College of Business Administration, no course may count toward a business administration major and a business administration minor.
-Students must achieve a 2.0 cumulative grade-point average in all courses taken at Winthrop, as well as in courses counted toward the minor and the major programs.
+Students majoring in in Integrated Marketing Communication or Sport Mangement may not minor in any business minor.